 - a.
 The business does not maintain the personal information in a searchable or reasonably accessible format; - b.
 The business maintains the personal information solely for legal or compliance purposes; - c.
 The business does not sell the personal information and does not use it for any commercial purpose; and - d.
-The business describes to the consumer the categories of records that may contain personal information that it did not search because it meets the conditions stated above. - (4) A business shall not at any time disclose in response to a request to know a consumer's Social Security number, driver's license number or other governmentissued identification number, financial account number, any health insurance or medical identification number, an account password, or security questions and answers, or unique biometric data generated from measurements or technical analysis of human characteristics. - (5) If a business denies a consumer's verified request to know specific pieces of personal information, in whole or in part, because of a conflict with federal or state law, or an exception to the CCPA, the business shall inform the requestor and explain the basis for the denial, unless prohibited from doings so by law.
+The business describes to the consumer the categories of records that may contain personal information that it did not search because it meets the conditions stated above. - (4) A business shall not disclose in response to a request to know a consumer's Social Security number, driver's license number or other government-issued identification number, financial account number, any health insurance or medical identification number, an account password, security questions and answers, or unique biometric data generated from measurements or technical analysis of human characteristics.
+The business shall, however, inform the consumer with sufficient particularity that it has collected the type of information.
+For example, a business shall respond that it collects "unique biometric data including a fingerprint scan" without disclosing the actual fingerprint scan data. - (5) If a business denies a consumer's verified request to know specific pieces of personal information, in whole or in part, because of a conflict with federal or state law, or an exception to the CCPA, the business shall inform the requestor and explain the basis for the denial, unless prohibited from doing so by law.
 If the request is denied only in part, the business shall disclose the other information sought by the consumer. - (6) A business shall use reasonable security measures when transmitting personal information to the consumer. - (7) If a business maintains a password-protected account with the consumer, it may comply with a request to know by using a secure self-service portal for consumers to access, view, and receive a portable copy of their personal information if the portal fully discloses the personal information that the consumer is entitled to under the CCPA and these regulations, uses reasonable data security controls, and complies with the verification requirements set forth in Article 4. - (8) Unless otherwise specified, the 12-month period covered by a consumer's verifiable request to know referenced in Civil Code section 1798.130, subdivision (a)(2), shall run from the date the business receives the request, regardless of the time required to verify the request. - (9) In responding to a consumer's verified request to know categories of personal information, categories of sources, and/or categories of third parties, a business shall provide an individualized response to the consumer as required by the CCPA.
 It shall not refer the consumer to the businesses' general practices outlined in its privacy policy unless its response would be the same for all consumers and the privacy policy discloses all the information that is otherwise required to be in a response to a request to know such categories.